-Prepare the NPDES permit package(s), to include the Stormwater Prevention Plan (SWPPP) checklist found under Attachment B. The Contractor shall perform all agency coordination to obtain the permit.
+2.5.1 Prepare the NPDES permit package(s), to include the Stormwater Prevention Plan (SWPPP) checklist found in Attachment B, and perform the coordination with SCDHEC to obtain the permit.
 The SCDOT reviews, signs and submits the package to SCDHEC.

+EXHIBIT 4f

-EXHIBIT 4f GEOTECHNICAL DESIGN CRITERIA
+GEOTECHNICAL DESIGN CRITERIA